-But as Sarah explains to us, the intrusive addition can’t be moved.
+But as Sarah explains, the intrusive addition can’t be moved.

 “Moving it will be a huge job as it’s bolted to the concrete and the only other place it could go would need to have a new concrete slab laid first.
 Then there’s the problem of physically moving it.
 It’s quite a big shed so would probably need to be at least partly disassembled,” she explains.

-Sarah is so far coping well with the influx of messages.
+Sarah has been coping well with the influx of messages.

 “Most of the responses have been very funny, though.
 I enjoy the jokes about divorce and arson etc. Both of these are good options.
 There have been a few unnecessary and nasty comments but overall people have helped me to see the funny side,” she says.

 So, is her hubby aware of his newfound viral fame (or, infamy)?

 “I did tell him.
 He thinks it’s funny.
 I thought I should tell him in case something came up on his newsfeed,” she says.

 Never miss a thing.
 Sign up to Yahoo Lifestyle’s daily newsletter.